apache/accumulo-testing/README.md

 created by the MapReduce job itself).
 Stop ingest before running this MapReduce job.
 Do not run more than one instance of this MapReduce job concurrently against a table.

-Check out [ingest-test.md](docs/ingest-test.md) for pointers on running a long running ingest and verification test.
+Check out [ingest-test.md](docs/ingest-test.md) for pointers on running a long-running ingest and verification test.

 ## Garbage Collection Simulator